Nunavut Business Grants 2026 — 121 Programs for Canada’s Fastest-Growing Economy

 Find Your Nunavut Funding Match

-Take the 60-second quiz to see which of these 121 programs align with your business stage, industry, and location.
+Take the quiz to see which of these 170+ programs align with your business stage, industry, and location, or use the interactive eligibility map to see every program you qualify for at once.

 The application process in Nunavut is more personal than in southern Canada.
 Relationships matter more than paperwork.